HCL-TECH-SOFTWARE/connections-automation/README.md

 ### Installing HCL Connections

 By default, use of NFS is enabled, which means HCL Connections would try to mount the folders for shared data and message store.
-Note that NFS is needed if you plan to install HCL Docs later on a separate server.
-If you don't want it to be mounted and don't plan to install HCL Docs on a separate server, set:
+Note that NFS is needed if you plan to install HCL Docs later on a separate machine.

+If you don't want to use NFS and you are installing everything on a single node, use:

 ```
 skip_nfs_mount_for_connections: true